South Metropolitan Electric Tramways

 Motormen and conductors

-General pattern script-lettering cap badges — Motorman and Conductor — brass.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — brass.
 These badges appear only to have been used during the first one or two years of operation.
 Author's Collection.

 A conductor and motorman pose in the same location as the previous photo, but this time with Tramcar No 7 — photo undated, but probably taken in 1906/7.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Standard British Electric Traction Company Limited ‘Magnet & Wheel’ cap badge.
+Standard British Electric Traction Company ‘Magnet & Wheel’ cap badge.
 This was worn from around 1907 to around the end of the Great War.
 Author's Collection.

 A studio portrait of a SMET conductor dated 4th September 1914, but possibly taken earlier.
 The subject is wearing the standard BETCo ‘Magnet & Wheel’ cap badge.
 With thanks to Richard Rosa.

 A motorman at the controls of Tramcar No 3 on a service for Sutton, approaching the junction with Woodcote Road, Wallington — photo undated.
-He is wearing a double-breasted 'lancer-style' tunic, and his cap appears to have both a 'Magnet & Wheel' and a script-lettering cap badge.
+He is wearing a double-breasted lancer-style tunic, and his cap appears to have both a 'Magnet & Wheel' and a script-lettering cap badge.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-South Metropolitan Electric Tramways 'Underground Group' era cap badge — nickel and blue — worn from c1920 until the creation of the London Passenger Transport Board in 1933.
+South Metropolitan Electric Tramways 'Underground Group' era cap badge — nickel and blue enamel — worn from c1920 until the creation of the London Passenger Transport Board in 1933.
 Author's Collection.

-'Underground Group' era collar badges — brass — worn from c1920 until the creation of the London Passenger Transport Board in 1933.
+'Underground Group' era SMET collar badges — brass — worn from c1920 until the creation of the London Passenger Transport Board in 1933.
 Author's Collection.

 Underground Group 'Messenger' cap badge — nickel and blue enamel (c1920 to 1933).
 Note that in contrast to the Official's cap badge below, each of the constituent tramway initials misses the 'T' off.
 Photo courtesy of Matt Lodge.

-Official's badge — nickel, (with acknowledgement to 'Wheels of London', Times Newspapers Ltd, 1972).
+Official's badge — nickel and blue enamel.
+This has a button-hole fixing on the rear, so it was almost certainly worn by non-uniformed staff when travelling on company business.
+With acknowledgement to 'Wheels of London', Times Newspapers Ltd, 1972).
 Worn from c1920 to 1933).

 General 'Underground Group' Tramways cap badge — nickel and blue enamel (c1920 to 1933).
 Author's Collection.